-In addition to the above factors, restrictive trade barriers adopted by U.S. and foreign governments applicable to the semiconductor supply chain, including the export rules and regulations adopted by the U.S. government in October 2022 regarding the sale of certain semiconductor chip and chipmaking equipment products to customers in China, could impact our business and the businesses of our customers.
+On October 7, 2022, the U.S. Bureau of Industry and Security announced export control regulations applicable to U.S. semiconductor technology sold in China (the "BIS Regulations").
+The above factors, in addition to the BIS Regulations and other similarly restrictive trade barriers adopted by U.S. and foreign governments applicable to the semiconductor supply chain, could impact our business and the businesses of our customers.
 These factors may have a material and adverse effect on our business, liquidity, results of operations, financial condition and cash flows or lead to significant volatility in our quarterly or annual operating results.
 In addition, these factors may materially and adversely affect our credit ratings, which could make it more difficult and expensive for us to raise capital and could materially and adversely affect the price of our securities.